nie-lang/DeepImageStitching-1.0/README.md

 1. Create folders as follows:
 * dataset
   * training
-    * input1
-    * input2
-    * shift
-    * label
   * testing
-    * input1
-    * input2
-    * shift
-    * label

-2. Set the path for row images, training samples, and testing samples in dataset.py.
+2. Set the path for row images, training samples, and testing samples in ./Dataset_gen/dataset.py.
 Then run this script：
 ```
+cd Dataset_gen/
 python dataset.py
 ```
+It may take several days to generate the dataset since our code is not optimized for speed.
+You can change the number of samples according to your needs.

 ## Training
 1. Train the deep homography network